cassandrale179/uicollectionview-basics/README.md

 ### 2. Create An UICollectionView
 #### A. Create the cell for the collectionview
-**1. Create the actual custom Cell class **:
+**1. Create the actual custom Cell class**:
-The basis of the UICollectionView will be the airing cells that show the various different showings playing at different times.
+- Airing cells display different showings playing at different times. <br>
-To create the basis of these custom cells, first create a separate class inheriting from UICollectionViewCell.
-This is the class that will include the basic frame design for each airing cell with regards to background color, border width, text (title and description) etc.
+- To create custom cells, first create a separate class inheriting from UICollectionViewCell.
+- This class includes the  basic frame design for each airing cell with regards to background color, border width, text (title and description) etc.
-To be able to use the cell within the collectionView, in the ViewController, these the custom cell must be registered as a custom cell
+- To use this cell within the collectionView, in the ViewController, registered it as a custom cell
 ```objective-c
 [collectionView registerClass:[EPGCollectionViewCell class] forCellWithReuseIdentifier:@"epgCell"];
 ```
-The cell identifier will be used later when the collectionView is trying to find what kind of cell it needs to display with the cellForItemAtIndexPath method.

 **2. Use the custom Cell class in your CollectionView**:
-To actually ensure that the custom cell is being displayed in the collectionView, the cellForItemAtIndexPath: method needs to call on the custom cell we just made:
+- CollectionView uses cell identifier to find cell type to display using cellForItemAtIndexPath method.
+- CellForItemAtIndexPath: returns the visible cell object at the specified index path.
 ```objective-c
 - (UICollectionViewCell *)collectionView:(UICollectionView *)collectionView cellForItemAtIndexPath:(NSIndexPath *)indexPath{
   EPGCollectionViewCell *cell = [collectionView dequeueReusableCellWithReuseIdentifier:@"epgCell" forIndexPath:indexPath];
   return cell;
 }
 ```
-The cell identifier must match the identifier used to register the cells above in the viewDidLoad method for the viewcontroller.
+- The cell identifier must match identifier used for register in viewDidLoad (ViewController)

-**3. Customize each cell content **:
+**3. Customize each cell content**:
-Since the ViewController the CollectionView is implemented in also inherits from the UICollectionViewDataSource, this is also the file where any content that needs to be added to the collectionView cells needs to be added.
+- ViewController inherits from the UICollectionViewDataSource, so any content that needs to be added to the collectionView cells locate here.
 ```objective-c
 [cell setup:epg.stations[indexPath.section].airings[indexPath.item-1].airingTitle withDescription:@"sampledescription"];
 ```
-For organization purposes, a setup method was created in the custom Cell class that will take in the title and description text to modify each individual cell.
+- Setup method in custom cell class will take in the title and description text to modify each individual cell.

 #### B. Create the flow layout for the collection view
-**1. Show Cells on the Screen
+**1. Show Cells on the Screen**
 In conjunction with the setting up of the bounds in prepareLayout (detailed in the scrollable section below), display only items that are currently on the visible screen frame.
 ```objective-c
 for(NSIndexPath *indexPath in cellAttrDict){